Arabella-Moss/Ecolab/README.md

 ## Features

-- *Prompts*: Choose from a selection of prompts that spark creative thinking, such as "Design an electronic device that can decompose."
+- *Prompts*: Choose from a selection of prompts.

 - *Sharing*: Share your designs with other users by uploading them on to the platform.